 When the Planning Board reviews a project, a noticed public hearing is held and the applicant or the applicant’s agent present project details.
 The merits are discussed within the guidelines of applicable ordinances and current law.
 The application is approved, approved with conditions, or denied by the Board.
 If approved or approved with conditions, the Board completes “Findings of Fact and Conclusions of Law”.
 All materials and the written decision (approved or approved with conditions) are forwarded to the CEO, who issues the permit and monitors implementation of the project.
 If denied, the applicant may apply to the Board of Appeals for an Appellate Hearing for approval.

 The Planning Board Meetings

-The Planning Board meets on the second Wednesday of the month at the Town Office.
+The Planning Board meets at 7:00 pm on the second Wednesday of the month at the Town Office.
 The meeting may be canceled if there are no issues on the agenda or for inclement weather.
 The Planning Board has five members and two alternates.

 Ordinance Definitions Adopted at June 24, 2017 Town Meeting

 |Richard Barker||1st Alternate||2021|